 The Gibberd Garden is Grade II listed and was created by Sir Frederick Gibberd, a leading twentieth century architect and the master-planner of Harlow New Town.
 He acquired the site in 1957 with the intention of remodelling the house and garden, and from 1972 (on his marriage to Patricia, Lady Gibberd) he filled the grounds with sculptures, ceramic pots and architectural pieces.

 The garden has formal lawns, pools, streams and glades, a dramatic mature lime avenue (complete with medieval fonts), a brookside walk with a waterfall, a wild garden with a tangle of paths where children love to hide, a moated castle with drawbridge and a Barn Tearoom run by friendly volunteers - with cakes, ice creams and refreshments.

-Visitors wishing to see The Gibberd Rooms, Sir Frederick Gibberd's former home, need to book at the entrance in the Shop.
+Additional information: Visitors wishing to see The Gibberd Rooms, Sir Frederick Gibberd's former home and the exhibition relating to Lady Patricia Gibberd, need to book at the entrance in the Shop.
 There is a limit of 12 people per visit/tour and a timed entry ticket is issued every half-hour from 3pm, on a first-come, first served basis.

 Directions: The Gibberd Garden has brown "attraction" signage as one nears the site.